annaharri89/stitchCounterV2/README.md

 # Stitch Counter (Android)

 Solo-built Android app for tracking knitting and crochet projects.
-It supports single and double counters, project photo history, theme customization, and offline backup/restore.
+It supports single and double counters, project photo history, theme customization, and local zip backup/restore (no cloud).

 This repo is a rewrite of the older [Stitch Counter](https://github.com/annaharri89/stitchCounter) project.